Cape St. Mary's Ecological Reserve is one of the best and most accessible places in the world to see nesting seabirds.

 Bird Rock is reached by a 1-km footpath through the open meadows that top steep cliffs, where wild iris grow and sheep sometimes graze.
 Cape St. Mary's is within the Eastern Hyper-oceanic Barrens ecoregion (861 KB), one of the world's most southerly expanses of sub-Arctic tundra.
 Mosses, lichens, alpine wildflowers, and low-growing shrubs carpet the seemingly treeless plateau over which visitors walk.
 The area has ponds, bogs, brooks-and sheer cliffs plunging down to the sea.
 Offshore, during the summer, whale spouts can often be spotted.

 Particularly in the early part of the breeding season (April through June), the weather at Cape St. Mary's can be damp, foggy, and cool.
 The average temperature in July is 14º C and there are 200 days of fog a year, on average, at the Cape.
 On such days, the attractions of the modern, bright Interpretive Centre are particularly strong.
-The birds and their environment are interpreted inside (see Fees & Schedules for admission fees, Note - access to the public washrooms and gift shop is free).
+The birds and their environment are interpreted inside.
+Access to the Reserve and Interpretation Centre is free of charge.
 The building is located near the parking lot and Coast Guard operated lighthouse, which was originally built in 1860.

 Visitors should take care when walking in the fog, particularly near cliffs and when and where the trails are slippery.
 Check with staff at the Interpretive Centre for trail conditions before setting out.